toralf/torutils/README.md

 *ps.py* continuously shows all used exit ports

-*err.py* is used t collect data for the issue https://trac.torproject.org/projects/tor/ticket/13603
+*err.py* is used to collect data for https://trac.torproject.org/projects/tor/ticket/13603

-*hs_hp.py* is a simple honeypot of a hidden service
+*hs-hp.py* is a simple honeypot of a hidden service

 ## typical call
     $> ./info.py